Cookie Policy

 We do NOT use:

 We do use privacy-first product analytics (PostHog) to understand how the app is used and improve it.
-This is not advertising: it stores a random, non-identifying id in your browser's local storage (not a cookie), carries no personal information, and can be turned off at Settings → Privacy — and we honour your browser's “Do Not Track” signal.
+This is not advertising: it stores a random, non-identifying id in your browser's local storage (not a cookie) and carries no personal information.
+On our public pages we ask before it runs at all; inside the app, where you have an account, it is on by default and can be turned off at Settings → Privacy.
+Either way we honour your browser's “Do Not Track” and Global Privacy Control signals.
 See Section 6 for details.

 We do not sell, trade, or share your data with advertisers or data brokers.
 Your financial data stays private and is not used for profiling or marketing.